igorcasmarques/igorcasmarques.github.io/my-story/13-graduation-ub.md

 Days started passing, and there was no update on the USCIS website about them re-sending my EAD.
 Why was it taking so long?!

 I began to believe that there was a chance that I'd never get my EAD, or that I'd get it so late I'd lose my job.
-Then it'd be game over for my career and our family's future in the US.
+Then it'd be game-over for my career and our family's future in the US.

 Our family was also running out of money very quickly.